 How to Check If You’ve Received Stolen Property

 Buying secondhand electronics, jewelry, or musical instruments can be a great way to save money.
 Unfortunately, it can also get you involved in a crime without knowing it.
 If you have a suspicious feeling about the seller or the deal seems too good to be true, do some checking.
 Peace of mind is priceless.
-Here are three websites you can search to check if your new purchase or gift might have been reported stolen:
+Here is one website you can search to check if your new purchase or gift might have been reported stolen:

 That’s how to find out if someone pawned something.
 Finding out is on a “need to know” basis.
 If it wasn’t stolen from you (or you can’t prove it), then as far as the pawn shop is concerned, you don’t need to know.

 If you’re searching for your lost or stolen property, you may be able to find it in the pawn system.
 You’ll need to file a police report and provide proof of ownership.
 But work quickly, or your item may have moved around several times and be impossible to trace.
 We provide step-by-step guidance on what documents you’ll need, what to ask the investigators, and how to help the police find your items quickly.